Alternative Credit Bureaus

 - Inquiries Initiated By Consumer Action includes completing any applications to open a bank account, or applying for a credit card or a loan.
 Also included are any inquiries that you make to receive your own report.
 This information is available anywhere from 90 days to 3 years.

-- Inquiries Not Initiated By Consumer Action are inquiries that have not been initiated by you, but by a member of ChexSystems service with a permissible purpose, such as your current creditors or bankers, creditors looking for pre-approval candidates, and potential investors.
+- Inquiries Not Initiated By Consumer Action are inquiries that were not initiated by you, but by a member of the ChexSystems service who had a permissible purpose, such as your current creditors or bankers, creditors looking for pre-approval candidates, and potential investors.
 Like credit inquiries in credit reports, this activity is only reported to you, not to others.

 - Retail Information includes accounts with returned checks or certain collection accounts.
 However, ChexSystems gets this information from the Shared Check Authorization Network (SCAN), who, in turn, gets this information from retailers and other businesses.
 (SCAN: Attention Research & Resolution, 7805 Hudson Road, Suite 100, Woodbury, MN 55125, 800-262-7771)